abiswas-odu/Disco/README.md

 ```
 Min Required Memory (GB) = (Disk Space of Reads) + (1GB * num_threads)
 ```
 The program will run faster if more memory is made available.

+#### Restarting Omega3 for repeat assembly and handling assembly crashes

+Omega3 assembler can be restarted with changed assembly and scaffolding parameters using the `-osg` option.
+Setting this option while invoking `runOmega3.sh` will reuse the overlap graph constructed earlier and only perform the graph simplification step.
+This will significantly reduce executime time of assemblies on the same dataset with different parameters.

+Omega3 assembler can also be restarted after a crash caused due to exceeding wall clock time or out of memory errors.
+The job must be restarted with the same command as before and Omega3 will attempt to continue the assembly.
+Do not set the `-osg` option in this case.

 #### Setting assembly parameters